Atlanta woman says she is the voice of Apple's Siri

 Bennett told the network she worked four hours a day for the entire month of July 2005 recording segments in her home recording booth.
 She said she was paid by the hour but would not reveal the amount.

-"A colleague e-mailed me and said, 'Hey, we've been playing around with this new Apple phone.
+"A colleague e-mailed me <about Siri> and said, 'Hey, we've been playing around with this new Apple phone.
 Isn't this you?'"
 Bennett told CNN.

 Her voice may also be familiar to airline passengers who have passed through a Delta Airlines terminal.